Pepijn Lijnders

-Lijnders has predominantly worked as a backroom staff coach, most notably spending two spells as Jurgen Klopp's assistant at Liverpool.
+He has predominantly worked as a coach, including spending two spells as Jurgen Klopp's assistant at Liverpool.
 He has also had spells as manager of both NEC and Red Bull Salzburg.
-In June 2025, he joined Manchester City as Pep Guardiola's new assistant coach.

 Coaching career

 Early career

 Lijnders began his managerial career in 2002 with PSV Eindhoven, helping with youth training and individual player development.
 In 2006, he moved to Porto and helped develop their youth academy, working under guidance of Vítor Frade and Luís Castro.
 During his time in the club he worked under Jesualdo Ferreira, André Villas-Boas, Vítor Pereira and Paulo Fonseca.

 Liverpool

-In 2014, Lijnders moved to Liverpool as development coach under Brendan Rodgers, and later continued with Jürgen Klopp as assistant coach, as well as first team trainer with Klopp.
+In 2014, Lijnders moved to Liverpool as development coach under Brendan Rodgers, and later continued with Jürgen Klopp as assistant coach, as well as first-team trainer with Klopp.

 NEC Nijmegen

-On 2 January 2018, Lijnders accepted the managerial job at NEC in the Dutch Eerste Divisie, signing a year and a half long contract.
-On 17 May 2018, Lijnders was dismissed after NEC failed to gain promotion to the Eredivisie in the promotion play-offs.
+On 2 January 2018, Lijnders accepted the managerial job at NEC in the Dutch Eerste Divisie, signing a 1.5-year contract.
+On 17 May 2018, he was dismissed after NEC failed to gain promotion to the Eredivisie in the promotion play-offs.